Data Center Optimization Initiative (DCOI)

-The Data Center Optimization Initiative (DCOI) was established in the Office of Management and Budget (OMB) memorandum M-16-19 dated August 1, 2016.
+Established by the U.S. Office of Management & Budget (OMB) in 2016, the Data Center Optimization Initiative (DCOI) seeks to improve data center operations across 24 federal agencies and aid them in realizing significant energy and cost savings.
 DCOI supersedes the Federal Data Center Consolidation Initiative (FDCCI) and fulfills the data center requirements of the Federal Information Technology Acquisition Reform Act (FITARA).
 DCOI requires federal agencies to develop and report on data center strategies to consolidate inefficient infrastructure, optimize existing facilities, improve security posture, achieve cost savings, and transition to more efficient infrastructure, such as cloud services and inter-agency shared services.
-FITARA passed in 2014, and expired October 1, 2018.
-The FITARA Enhancement Act of 20173 extended the data center requirements of FITARA until October 1, 2020.

 DCOI defines a data center as having 1 or more servers and defines “tiered” data centers (which is to replace the previous “core” data center concept) as having all of:

 - A separate physical space for IT infrastructure

 - An uninterruptible power supply (UPS)

 - A dedicated cooling system or zone

 A contact form for questions and/or to request more comprehensive Center of Expertise support for DCOI implementation in federal data centers is available here.